deepinv/deepinv/docs/source/contributing.rst

 Once you have created a draft pull request with your contribution, move to the next step!

+Mention you can allow maintainers to edit the PR

 2. Write tests
 ~~~~~~~~~~~~~~